coolcsn/CsnUser/README.md

 The CsnUser module has some options to allow you to quickly customize the basic functionality.
-After installing CsnUser, copy `./vendor/coolcsn/CsnUser/config/csnuser.global.php.dist` to `./config/autoload/csnuser.global.php` and change the values as desired.
+After installing CsnUser, copy `./vendor/coolcsn/CsnUser/config/csnuser.global.php.dist` to `./config/autoload`, renaming it to **csnuser.global.php** and change the values as desired, following the instructions.

 The following options are available: